Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Shun Hiro Review:

 A Shun Hiro knife is quite a treat to use in our opinion.
 Hiro knives use very high-end SG2 Japanese Super Steel.
-You can read more about SG2 below, but it’s very hard, but less brittle than the VG10 or VG-MAX steels, meaning less risk of chipping your thin blade by doing something silly.
+You can read more about SG2 below, but it’s very hard, but less brittle than the VG10 or VG-MAX steels, meaning less risk of accidentally chipping your thin blade.
 You’ll pay a bit extra for this high-end knife, but if you look around, many will tell you how much it’s worth it!
 The blade offers a hammered Damascus pattern.
 The handle is a dark charcoal Pakkawood with some crimson highlights.

 Shun Knife Steel